Tensor product algebras, Grassmannians and Khovanov homology: Introduction

 \section{Introduction}

 { \it \begin{quotation} Man is a knot, a web, a mesh into which relationships are tied.

 --Antoine Saint-Exupery (1942) \end{quotation} }

 Khovanov homology has proven one of the most remarkable constructions of recent years, and has stimulated a great deal of work in the field of knot homology.
-One natural question, which has attracted a great deal of attention, is whether the Reshetikhin-Turaev invariants for other Lie algebras and representations have categorifications like Khovanov homology; a general construction of such invariants was given by the author in \cite{Webmerged}, building on a decade's worth of work by many authors.
+Khovanov homology is a categorification of the Jones polynomial \cite{Jon87}, which is a special case (for the defining representation $\mathbb{C}^2$ of $\mathfrak{sl}_2$) of the Reshetikhin-Turaev invariants attached to representations of simple Lie algebras\footnote{The most common construction of these invariants uses deformations of these representations to modules over the quantum group associated to a Lie algebra.
+Thoughout, we'll use the name of a Lie algebra, usually $\mathfrak{sl}_2$, to also refer to other constructions based on its Cartan matrix, like quantum groups.}.
+This leads to the natural question, which has attracted a great deal of attention, of whether the Reshetikhin-Turaev invariants for other Lie algebras and representations have categorifications like Khovanov homology; a general construction of such invariants was given by the author in \cite{Webmerged}, building on a decade's worth of work by many authors.

-From the original construction of Khovanov homology, it's not easy to see why this should be possible; after all, the early definitions of Khovanov homology had no clear connection to tensor products of representations of $\mathfrak{sl}_2$.
+From the original construction of Khovanov homology, it's not easy to see why this should be possible.
+The Reshetikhin-Turaev construction is based on the ribbon structure on the tensor category of $U_q(\mathfrak{g})$, but the early definitions of Khovanov homology had no clear connection to tensor products of representations of $U_q(\mathfrak{sl}_2)$.
 Our intent in this note is to sketch out a new construction of Khovanov homology which can be generalized to other representations of other Lie algebras.

-This construction is a special case of that given in \cite{Webmerged}; following that paper, it will first be described in Section \ref{sec:tens-prod-algebr} in purely algebraic language, introducing certain algebras $T^\ell$ whose representation categories categorify the vector space $(\C^2)^{\otimes \ell}$ as a $\mathfrak{sl}_2$ module (in a sense that we will make more precise).
+This construction is a special case of that given in \cite{Webmerged}; following that paper, it will first be described in Section \ref{sec:tens-prod-algebr} in purely algebraic language, introducing certain diagrammatic algebras $T^\ell$ ({\it \`a la} Khovanov-Lauda \cite{KLI}) whose representation categories categorify the tensor power $(\C^2)^{\otimes \ell}$ of the defining representation of $\mathfrak{sl}_2$ or its quantum analogue (in a sense that we will make more precise).
 The results of that section are with a few exceptions special cases of those of \cite{Webmerged}, and many of the proofs will be farmed out.